| | |

 Feeling ready to take on the 50-Year Trail and Catalina State Park?
 I hope this post gives you all the info and inspiration you need to have a great – and safe – day out on the trails.
 Have fun!

-Have you mountain biked at Catalina State Park?
+Have you ridden at Catalina State Park?
 What did you think of the 50-Year Trail?
-What questions do you have about riding here?
-Leave a comment below!
+Leave a comment or question below!

 I love hearing from you and appreciate your comments!
 However, if you leave a rude, unconstructive, or spammy comment, it will be deleted.
 It’s cool to be kind.
 Have an awesome day!